Smoothing Variances Across Time: Adaptive Stochastic Volatility: Proofs of Theorems

 \subsection{Theorem 1}

-As mentioned, proofs directly follow from Kolmogorov's three series theorem, which state the sufficient and necessary condition for almost sure convergence of infinite sum of random variables.
+This proof directly follows from Kolmogorov's three series theorem, which states the sufficient and necessary condition for almost sure convergence of infinite sum of random variables.
 Let $\phi \in (0,1)$.
-Due to symmetry of $sech$ function, we only need to prove the case when $0<\phi<1$, and the case where $-1<\phi<0$, directly follows.
-For the first condition, let $\epsilon > 0$, and $h$ is some positive integer or 0.
+Due to symmetry of $\text{sech}$ function, we only need to prove the case when $0<\phi<1$, and the case where $-1<\phi<0$, directly follows.
+For the first condition, let $\epsilon > 0$, and $\ell$ is some positive integer or 0.

-Since $0<\phi<1$, $2h\phi^h$ converges to 0.
-Also, $2h\phi^h \geq 0$ for $h\geq0$.
-For any $\epsilon$, we have $h'$ that satisfies $\epsilon \leq 2h\phi^h$ for $h' \leq h$.
-Then, fix such $h'$.
+Since $0<\phi<1$, $2 \ell \phi^{\ell}$ converges to 0.
+Also, $2\ell \phi^l \geq 0$ for $\ell\geq0$.
+For any $\epsilon$, we have $\ell'$ that satisfies $\epsilon \leq 2\ell\phi^\ell$ for $\ell' \leq \ell$.
+Then, fix such $\ell'$.

 Therefore,